jlmayfield/jlmayfield.github.io/teaching/COMP240/projects/getgit.md

 ### Getting Started (Due: 11/13)

-Step one in getting your feet wet is to take baby steps towards understanding what VCS, git, and github are, what they do, and the essential tasks carried out with them.
+Step one in getting your feet wet is to take baby steps towards understanding what are VCS, git, and github as well as how they are used by development teams.

 | Task | Objective | What to Turn In |
 | --- | --- | --- |